Best MTB hip packs: ditch the bag and travel light on the trails

 How much storage capacity do you need?

 The first considerations should be the amount of storage required based on the items.
 For quick rides or a minimalist race setup, a hip pack with a few slimline pockets to keep little more than a few gels and multitool.
-For bigger excursions, some hip packs offer up to 7-liters of storage for squeezing in a range of spares, extra layers and even expanding potential water capacity.
+For bigger excursions, some hip packs offer up to 7 liters of storage for squeezing in a range of spares, extra layers and even expanding potential water capacity.

 While it may be tempting to simply jam all the items from your almost empty backpack into a hip pack its important to not overfill.
 As there are fewer straps to leverage stability, hip packs can potentially move around a lot if over or poorly packed.
 Packing smart is the key to avoiding an irritating or distracting bag while riding rough trails.

-Before buying its important to consider what you will be needing to take with you.
+Before buying, its important to consider what you will be needing to take with you.
 How much food do you usually eat, how much spare clothing do you need and how many tools and spares should you take.
-For those that like to take a small workshop with them and like to be prepared for a blizzard in the summer a hip pack may not suit, but for many riders, some careful rationalisation of your regular trail kit should allow it to easily pack down to fit.
+For those that like to take a small workshop with them and like to be prepared for a blizzard in the summer a hip pack may not suit, but for many riders, some careful rationalization of your regular trail kit should allow it to easily pack down to fit.

 Quite often companies list the storage capacity without taking into consideration the space that a hydration bladder will take up when full.
 Remember to factor this in when you are choosing what bag will suit your needs.